 Studies involving identical twins have had similar results, proving that the source of most chronic illnesses can be found in the environment and not in our genes.5

-According to Willett, diet has the highest impact on the development of prostate cancer (75 %).
-In addition, an unhealthy diet has a 70 % chance of promoting colorectal cancer and a 50 % chance of leading to pancreatic, gallbladder, endometrial, or breast cancer.
+According to Willett, 75 % of prostate cancer deaths could be avoided by dietary change.
+The same applies to 70 % of colorectal cancer deaths and 50 % of pancreatic, gallbladder, endometrial, or breast cancer deaths.